-- a) Trench backfill material shall be 1"- 0 or 3/4" 0 crushed aggregate meeting ODOT Class B specifications found in the 2008 Oregon Standard Specifications for Construction sections 00641 and 02630. - b) Refer to detail SS2.0 & SS2.1 for suitable backfill material. - c) 12-inch minimum of aggregate base course (ABC) material shall be used on City streets. - d) Backfill and base materials shall be compacted in 12" maximum lifts.
-Six inch (6") maximum lift in pipe zone. - e) Backfill and base materials shall be compacted by a mechanized tamper (i.e. jumping jack) for most excavations, however, vibratory rollers > 18" width may be used for larger excavations.
-Plate tamping will be allowed at the discretion of the City.

-- f) ABC and sub-base compacted to 95% of maximum dry density as defined by a Standard Procter Test. - g) All existing AC pavement shall be sawcut immediately prior to repaving.
+- a) Trench backfill material shall be 1"- 0 or 3⁄4" 0 crushed aggregate meeting ODOT Class B specifications found in the ODOT Specifications section 00405. - b) Refer to the applicable General Standard Details found in Coos Bay Municipal Code Chapter 18 for suitable backfill material. - c) 12-inch minimum of aggregate base course material per ODOT Specifications section 00641 and 02630 shall be used on City streets. - d) Backfill and base materials shall be compacted in 12" maximum lifts, including the pipe zone.
+Methods for compaction in the pipe zone shall be in conformance with pipe manufacturers' specifications/recommendations. - e) Backfill sub-base and base materials shall be compacted in accordance with ODOT Specifications section 00641.24. - f) Backfill and sub-base compacted to 95% of maximum dry density (90% in pipe zone) as defined by a Standard Proctor Test. - g) All existing AC pavement shall be sawcut immediately prior to repaving.
 1-foot cutbacks of existing asphalt shall be made on undisturbed soil.
-Clean square cuts shall be applied with tack to all asphalt joints. - h) ODOT (latest version of Oregon Standard Specifications for Construction) spec Hot Mixed Asphalt Concrete (HMAC) shall be installed in lifts to match the existing pavement thickness in 2" lifts.
+Clean square cuts shall be applied with tack to all asphalt joints. - h) ODOT Specifications spec Hot Mixed Asphalt Concrete (HMAC) shall be installed in lifts to match the existing pavement thickness in 2" lifts.
 Replacement HMAC minimum thickness is 4 inches (2 2 inch lifts) or the thickness of the removed asphalt, whichever is greater.
-Minimum asphalt density is 92% of maximum specific gravity. - i) All pavement joints shall be sand sealed with asphalt sealer meeting ODOT specifications.
+If asphalt thickness exceeds 8 inches, the required replacement depth may be considered on a case-by-case basis.
+Minimum asphalt density is 90% in lower lifts and 92% of maximum specific gravity in top lift.
+The City inspector may exercise professional judgment in allowance for variation to these density maxima but in no case more than a 2% variation. - i) Joints between the existing and new asphalt pavement shall be filled with joint sealer meeting ODOT specifications. - j) Finished surface of new trench patch shall match up with surrounding existing pavement to provide a smooth transition.